 Find out more about how Curvo works if this piques your interest!

 Although Wealthfront isn’t available to Belgians, it's possible to invest your money according to the same investment principles.
-We showed you two ways: index investing through a broker, or using an app like Curvo where we do all the work for you.
+We showed you two ways: index investing through a broker, or using an app like Curvo where all the work is done for you.
 As we have seen, managing your own portfolios of ETFs through a broker can be challenging, especially if you're new to investing.
 This is why we built Curvo as the best alternative to Wealthfront.
-Through Curvo, we make good investing easy and accessible to all Belgians, so you can start growing your wealth smartly for your future.
+Through the Curvo app, we make good investing easy and accessible to all Belgians, so you can start growing your wealth smartly for your future.